“Loyal customers, they don’t just come back, they don’t simply recommend you, they insist that their friends do business with you.” – Chip Bell

 80% of your future profits will come from just 20% of your existing customers.

-Now, this stat is something we have seen and read a number of times but without a synchronized plan we simply fall short of accomplishing a dream like this.
+Now, this stat is something we have seen and read several times but without a synchronized plan we simply fall short of accomplishing a dream like this.

 1. Keeping your VIP Customers: